-[Insert Day, Month & Year]

-File: [Insert Project Number]
+[Insert Day, Month & Year] File: [Insert Project Number]

 [Insert Contractor's Name]

 [Insert Street & Suite]

 [Insert City, Province & Postal Code]

-Dear :
+Dear:

-Subject: [Provide Project Title, Contract Name and Number] - Site Access Denied or Stop Work Order
+Subject: [Provide Project Title, Contract Name and No umber] - Site Access Denied or Stop Work Order

-I write today to acknowledge that Public Services & Procurement Canada (PSPC) has been advised by [Client Department Name] [Regulator's Name acting under Statute Name] that PSPC and our contractors have been denied access to [name the site/location/contract place of work].
-PSPC is currently investigating the validity, nature and limits of this order and will work with its contractors to ensure the health and safety of stakeholders including building occupants, PSPC staff and contractors alike.
-We remain ready to work with you to implement necessary steps as required and will adhere to the request of the client or order of the regulator.
+ute Name] that PSPC and our contractors have been denied PSPC is currently investigating the validity, nature and limit ne health and safety of stakeholders including building ready to work with you to implement necessary steps as

-Upon PSPC' verification of the order, PSPC will issue Contract suspension orders in accordance with contract terms As a result of the denied access all relevant contractors will be ordered to suspend activity on site until advised otherwise.
+Upon PSPC' verification of the order, PSPC will issue Co As a result of the denied access all relevant contractors v otherwise. intract suspension orders in accordance with contract terms will be ordered to suspend activity on site until advised

-While PSPC is not currently aware of any requests for compensation at the moment, we advise that it is highly probable that compensatory claims and applications for Extension of Time from one or more contractors will be forth coming Additionally, if the period of suspension of contract extends beyond 60 days, it is likely that some contractors may opt out of continuing their Contract, thus resulting in unfavorable financial and time impacts to the project.
+Extension of Time from one or more contractors will be forth ct extends beyond 60 days, it is likely that some contractors

-The undersigned will make [Client Department Name] aware when it becomes aware of more relevant information and it looks forward to a rapid lifting of any denial of site access or stop work order.
+The undersigned will make [Client Department Name] aw and it looks forward to a rapid lifting of any denial of site a vare when it becomes aware of more relevant information access or stop work order.

-Please let us know if you have any questions, concerns or wish to speak further on this matter.
+Please let us know if you have any questions, concerns of or wish to speak further on this matter.

 Yours truly,

 [insert Departmental Representative's name]

 Departmental Representative

 c.c.
 Contracting Officer

 PM Unit Manager

-Claims Manager